LironHazan/__EXP__/README.md

 # `__EXP__ `

 Collection of short summaries
-of "edge" tech stuff I play with aside.
+of stuff I play with aside.